jobovy/galpy/doc/source/actionAngle.rst

 integration error.

-Once a call to any of the action-angle methods of ``Orbit`` is done, the potential used to evaluate the action-angle coordinates cannot be changed (since various parts of the calculation of these coordinates get cached for re-use).
+Once a call to any of the action-angle methods of ``Orbit`` is done, various parts of the calculation of these coordinates get cached for re-use).
+If any of the action-angle methods get called with a different potential, the cache gets reset.
 Therefore, we can compute the radial angle then as follows

 >>> o.wr()